 - You’re taking your first steps in Search Engine Marketing (SEO)

-If any of these sound like what you’re experiencing, or you’re just concerned about the performance of your websites or landing pages, you may need to make some changes to your search engine marketing practices.
-Here are the first places to look for mistakes in your SEO practices.
+If any of these sound like what you’re experiencing, or you’re just concerned about the performance of your websites or landing pages, you may need to make changes to your SEO practices.

 The Top 7 SEO Mistakes to Avoid

 It should go without saying.
 Unfortunately, it doesn’t.
 The job of the search engine is to serve up the most relevant content that answers a searcher’s question or delivers on their search intent.
 Without high-quality content that does that, you’re wasting their time.
 Even if you do get people to your content, the search engines will see that people leave quickly and start to push your results down the page.